freight-trust/rfc/rfcs/proposals/RFC-2-Network-Realignment.md

 </pre>
 ---

 >This RFC-5 *supersedes* RFC-2, RFC-3, and RFC-4.
-This consolidates the various proposals into one *omnibus* proposal vs. voting on 3 seperate RFC's.
+This consolidates the various proposals into one *omnibus* proposal vs. voting on 3 separate RFC's.

 ## Simple Summary